-There are several strategies I recommend on how to rank products on Amazon that will not only produce high conversion rates, but additionally direct high relevant traffic to your product page.
+There are several strategies I recommend on how to rank products on Amazon that will not only produce high conversion rates, but direct highly relevant traffic to your product page.

-- Fill up every image slot possible on the product page because the image slots are the ones that should be “selling the product.”
-Since more than 50% of consumer shopping on Amazon is done through a mobile device, it is crucial that consumers can learn about products by just swiping through images.
+- Fill every possible image slot on the product page because your images are what will sell the product.
+Since more than 50 percent of consumer shopping on Amazon is done through a mobile device, it’s crucial to help consumers learn about products through your images.
 It’s also beneficial to include a video on the product page that will enhance the product and provide consumers with an alternate way of viewing the description.

-- Another strategy is to use the correct keywords in the title and use descriptive bullet points in the description that accurately describe the product.
+- Use the correct keywords in the title and use descriptive bullet points in the description that accurately describe the product.

-- Make sure you not only have enhanced brand content on the product page, but also make sure the product you’re selling is in prime condition and priced according to market value.
+- Make sure you not only have enhanced brand content on the product page, but that the product you’re selling is in excellent condition and priced according to market value.

-- It’s important to ensure that there are customer reviews on the product page and that they are positive reviews.
-As a brand or company, you must respond to any and all customer reviews, whether they are positive or negative, and respond to customer questions on the product pages.
+- Ensure that there are customer reviews on the product page and that they are positive.
+As a brand or company, you must respond to all customer reviews, whether positive or negative, and respond to customer questions on the product pages.

-- Finally, having a PPC advertising plan so that ads are relevant and are converting at a high level is crucial.
+- Finally, it’s crucial to have a PPC advertising plan so that ads are relevant and converting at a high level.